paul-bouscasse/paul-bouscasse.github.io/_pages/about.md

 <p style='text-align: justify;'>Fields: Macroeconomics, International Finance, Economic History</p>
 ---
 <p style='text-align: justify;'>Welcome!
-I am an incoming Postdoctoral Research Associate at the Faculty of Economics of the University of Cambridge.
+I am a Postdoctoral Research Associate at the Faculty of Economics of the University of Cambridge.
 I will become an Assistant Professor at Sciences Po in the fall of 2023.</p>